cuberri/docker-service-discovery/serf-solution/README.md

 ## Launch a private docker registry

-The containers are not pushed to any public repository.
-You need to use your repository our launch a temporary private one :
+The containers are not pushed to any public registry.
+You need to use your registry our launch a temporary private one :

 ```
 $ docker run -d -p 5000:5000 registry